1917 (29th May)

 1963 (22nd November, 12.30 pm)

 John Kennedy was shot in the head in Dealey Plaza, Elm Street, Dallas, Texas as he was riding in an open-top limousine.
-During the shooting Governor of Texas, John Conally was also hit.
+During the shooting, the Governor of Texas, John Conally was also hit.
 Both casualties were rushed to Parkland Memorial Hospital.

 1963 (22nd November, 1 pm)